Before ‘Black Panther’: 7 Mainstream Movies Starring Black Superheroes

-On top of all of that, Black Panther is sitting at 97/98% on Rotten Tomatoes, making it the highest rated superhero film of all time.
+Black Panther is currently sitting at 96% on Rotten Tomatoes, making it one of the highest-rated superhero films of all time.
 And while this might be the first (only?) blockbuster of movies starring black superheroes, Black Panther is not the first movie about a black superhero.

 1. The Meteor Man